dora-team/dora.dev/hugo/content/capabilities/code-maintainability/index.md

 million lines of code, Google's monolithic code repository contains over 1 billion lines of code, and a typical smartphone app has 50,000 lines of code.

-The 2019 State of DevOps Report from [DevOps Research and Assessment (DORA)](https://dora.dev) research shows that the ability of teams to maintain their code effectively is one of a number of technical practices that contribute positively to success with
+The 2019 State of DevOps Report from [DORA](https://dora.dev) research shows that the ability of teams to maintain their code effectively is one of a number of technical practices that contribute positively to success with
 [continuous delivery](/capabilities/continuous-delivery).